Current Areas of Emphasis:

 Parent Empowerment and Involvement Programs: Integrative programs which focus on parent education, community involvement and leadership training.

 Child Abuse and Domestic Violence Prevention and Treatment: Comprehensive efforts directed toward the prevention and treatment of family violence including community and educational outreach, counseling and shelter services.

 Food Banks, Food Pantries and Food Distribution: Efforts directed toward the collection and distribution of food to relieve hunger in our communities.

 Homeless Services: Organizations providing assistance to homeless children, youth and/or their families which may include temporary, short-term and/or long-term housing, and may include programs to assist families with job skills, nutritional education, housing security, parenting skills, among others.

-Youth Development/Enrichment: Programs which serve to continue and improve foster care services, juvenile crime prevention and diversion, mentoring, camp activities, recreation and specific populations, in particular developmentally and physically challenged children and youth.
+Youth Development/Enrichment: Programs which serve to continue and improve foster care services, juvenile crime prevention and diversion, mentoring, and specific populations, in particular children and youth with special needs.

 Treatment and Prevention Services: Programs and services primarily provided at Community-based clinics (including FQHCs) and School-based health centers.
 Efforts will focus on direct medical services including General Medicine, Family Planning, Prenatal and Pediatric Care, and Dental Care, and overall goals to improve access to care, provide education, screening and treatment, and improve health outcomes.
 In addition, programs that focus on the overall health and well-being of teens, especially reproductive and sexual health and pregnancy prevention.